Micrurus frontalis: Venom

-Like all elapids in Brazil, Micrurus frontalis has post-synaptic neurotoxins (except for Micrurus corallinus) that bind to terminal motor acetylcholine receptors, the toxin is composed of low molecular weight polypeptides, which are rapidly absorbed by the body after inoculation and symptoms can appear in minutes, the toxin acts peripherally, blocking neuromuscular transmission.
-Muscle paralysis is a consequence of the action of the toxin with the neurotransmitter by the nicotinic receptor on the end plate.
+Like all elapids in Brazil except Micrurus corallinus, the venom of Micrurus frontalis has post-synaptic neurotoxins that bind to terminal motor acetylcholine receptors.
+The venom is composed of low molecular weight polypeptides, which are rapidly absorbed by the body after inoculation, and symptoms can appear in minutes.
+The venom acts peripherally, blocking neuromuscular transmission.
+Muscle paralysis is a consequence of the action of the neurotoxins with the neurotransmitter by the nicotinic receptor on the end plate.

-At the site of the bite, edema and paresthesias occur, the initial systemic symptoms of most coral accidents, include eyelid ptosis and diplopia, which are followed by facial muscle paralysis, visual impairment, anisocoria, dysarthria, dysphagia, salivation and generalized loss of muscle strength, in severe cases, life-threatening respiratory arrest occurs, with patients requiring artificial ventilation.
+At the site of the bite, edema and paresthesias occur.
+The initial systemic symptoms of most coral snake accidents include eyelid ptosis and diplopia, which are followed by facial muscle paralysis, visual impairment, anisocoria, dysarthria, dysphagia, salivation, and generalized loss of muscle strength.
+In severe cases, life-threatening respiratory arrest occurs, with patients requiring artificial ventilation.
 The median lethal dose is 22 μg for mice weighing 4–29 grams, and 0.69 mg/kg.
-The estimates of average yield range between 10 and 30 mg (dry weight), depending on the source.
+The estimates of average venom yield range between 10 and 30 mg (dry weight), depending on the source.
+The estimated lethal dose for an adult human is only 5–7 mg (dry weight).